josephbeuysmum/Dertisch/README.md

 -   Waiters **present** data; and
 -   Customers **consume** data.

 Theoretically, two overlapping objects - a `Waiter` and its `HeadChef` say - have *delegate-like* access to each other in that they only have access a limited subset of each other's functionality.
-However, to guard against - in this case - a `Waiter` being able to access aspect of its `HeadChef` that it shouldn't be able to, this is not organised in terms of delegates, but instead in terms of separate `HeadChefFor...` objects that belong to `HeadChef`
+However, to guard against - in this case - a `Waiter` being able to access aspect of its `HeadChef` that it shouldn't be able to (via casting), this is not organised in terms of delegates, but instead in terms of separate `HeadChefFor...` objects that belong to `HeadChef`

 ![Venn diagram of Waiter/HeadChef relationships](https://github.com/josephbeuysmum/Dertisch/blob/devops/Assets/Venn2.gif?raw=true)

-`HeadChef` is a part-public, part-internal class that has its own `HeadChefForWaiter` and `HeadChefForSousChef` objects, which themselves are defined as protocols that must be implemented concretely as specific classes, and which are referred to internally as `facets`.
-Thereafter a `Waiter` only has access to the `HeadChefForWaiter` instance within its `HeadChef`.
+`HeadChef` is a part-public, part-internal class that has its own `HeadChefForWaiter` and `HeadChefForSousChef` objects, which themselves are defined as protocols that must be implemented concretely as specific classes.
+These specific classes are referred to as `Facets`, as in facets of a personality (and also in reference to the `Facade` design pattern).

 	public protocol HeadChefFacet: class {
 		init(_ headChef: HeadChef, _ key: String)